Back to Blog

 Box CEO Aaron Levie: "This is the most exciting moment we have ever had."
 (His stock is down 17% anyway.)

-What This Means for Shopify Developers
+What This Means If You're in the Shopify Ecosystem

-4. Speed matters more — Anthropic went from Cowork launch to plugins in 3 weeks
+4. Speed matters more.
+Anthropic went from Cowork launch to plugins in 3 weeks

 The Bigger Picture

-I would treat this as a real production decision: define the expected behavior, name the risk, make the smallest useful change, and verify the result with evidence from the page, command, metric, or support case.
+If I were putting one of these plugins into a real workflow, I'd treat it like any production decision.
+Define the expected behavior, name the risk, make the smallest useful change, and verify the result with actual evidence, a page, a command, a metric, a support case.
+Not a demo.

 AI safety checklist